7 OF THE MOST POPULAR MELBOURNE DAY TRIPS

 Walks, waterfalls and indigenous culture

-The area is popular for hiking and climbing and there are lots of local tour operators who can provide activities like these.
+The area is famous for hiking and climbing, and many local tour operators can provide activities like these.

 Getting to Werribee: It’s a 2-3 hour trip from central Melbourne to the region.

 Public transport is possible, but you would probably want to be staying overnight to make it worthwhile.

 - A Sports Lovers Guide to Exploring Melbourne